vishnuvardhan-s/search-extension/README.md

   https://user-images.githubusercontent.com/45058522/137688608-c1766e2c-7b4e-42f0-827f-ff6d51506d86.mp4

 # To install
+  0. Github code might be ahead of the actual extension @ webstore.
+To test out new features...
   1. Install the latest extension from https://github.com/coderrag/search-extension/releases
   2. Download the ZIP file and extract it
   3. Go to the URL chrome://extensions in the browser
   4. Turn on developer mode
   5. Click on Load Unpacked and select the search-extension folder